Skip to content

 Connecting and Navigating

-The Viewer is one of the most important panels of Autograph.
-It can be connected to different graphic sources in order to visualize them.
+The Viewer is one of the most important panels in Autograph.
+It can be connected to different graphic sources in order to display them.

 Viewer connection slot